AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/t-freeform-project.md

 ---
-description: Create a project and add components (dimensions, metrics, segments, date ranges) to the freeform panel.
+description: Create a project and add components (dimensions, metrics, filters, date ranges) to the freeform panel.
 keywords: Analysis Workspace
 title: Create a Workspace project
 ---